MichaelCurrin/vue-quickstart/README.md

 Vue is a JavaScript framework for building web interfaces.
 If you've heard of React - Vue is similar to React, but Vue is newer, more popular (in GH stars) and easier to learn.

+This project provides a quickstart Vue app, which doesn't do much but sets up the skeleton so you can create a Vue app.
+See for example the minimal [src/App.vue](/src/App.vue) script which includes an HTML template, JavaScript code and CSS code.

 ### How to use this project

-This project provides a quickstart Vue app, which doesn't do much but sets up the skeleton so you can create a Vue app.
-Here is what you can do:
+Here is what you can do with this project:

 <!--
 - See the live demo served on GitHub Pages to see the site in action.